JKomskis/COP3530-S19-Huffman-Algorithm/README.md

 ## Usage

+1. Go to to the releases page (https://github.com/JKomskis/COP3530-S19-Huffman-Algorithm/releases) and download the zip folder for version 1.0 of the project.
+2. Extract the zip folder.
-1. Open your terminal (Ubuntu you're on Windows and following option 1, Command Prompt if you're on Windows and following option 2, your terminal of choice if you're on Linux, or Terminal if you're on a Mac)
+3. Open your terminal (Ubuntu you're on Windows and following option 1, Command Prompt if you're on Windows and following option 2, your terminal of choice if you're on Linux, or Terminal if you're on a Mac)
-2. Navigate to the folder containg the project skeleton.
+4. Navigate into the project folder.
 The "cd" command will allow you to change directories.
 If you want to see what is inside a directory, use the "ls" command.
-3. Run "make" in the project skeleton folder to automatically build the project and run it against the test cases.
-If everything works properly you should see a couple commands run on the terminal, and a line at the very end that says "All tests passed (1 assertion in 1 test case)".
+5. Run "make" in the project skeleton folder to automatically build the project and run it against the test cases.
+If everything works properly you should see a couple commands run on the terminal, and a line at the very end that says "All tests passed (22 assertions in 4 test cases)".

 Note: The first build can take up to 30 seconds as it has to compile everything.
 Subsequent build should be much faster, as it will only recompile the files that have changed.